 The costs of towing and storage of all vehicles taken to the Impound Lot are the responsibility of the owner of the vehicle.
 As a vehicle owner you may purchase insurance that covers all costs associated with the theft of your vehicle.
 If you choose not to purchase this coverage you assume the risk for all costs associated with theft.

-Every attempt possible is made to locate the registered owner of an impounded vehicle; see our what happens after a vehicle is taken to the impound lot poster.
+Every attempt possible is made to locate the registered owner of an impounded vehicle.
 Unclaimed vehicles are sold at our Unclaimed Vehicle Auctions.
 These auctions are held monthly.
 Vehicles may be scrapped if they are deemed to have no value.
 After recovery of towing and storage fees, the revenue generated through the disposal goes to the Alberta Government.
 A registered owner may claim a vehicle anytime prior to the sale of the vehicle and is entitled to claim the residual revenue after sale from the Alberta Government.
 Allow 60 days after sale for payment processing.

 Under the Motor Vehicle Act, the last registered owner as well as any lien holder for the vehicle must be notified before the vehicle can be auctioned.
 Lien holders may claim vehicles that are unclaimed by the vehicle owner.
 Lien holders that fail to respond to the registered letter advising of the pending disposal forfeit their lien.

 CPA took over management of the Impound Lot (400-39 Ave SE T2G 5P8) in 1994 in a move to improve customer service at the facility.
 This change has resulted in a decrease in fees charged to customers for towing and storage of vehicles as well as faster notification to vehicle owners.